muasiq/grit/exampleSite/content/english/faq/_index.md

 {{< faq "Is there any documentation and support?" >}}

-We provide documentation for all our products and services and we do provide all types of supports whether it's cloud support or physical maintenance.
+We provide documentation for all our products and services and we do provide all types of supports including cloud support and physical maintenance.

 {{</ faq >}}